lijingyao123/TransFit/README.md

 }
 ```

-Some code and tutorial content were generated by Codex.
+Some code and tutorial content were generated with assistance from Codex.